Foodie Map of Stavanger & Sandnes

 Coffeeberry started out as small café called Benk back in 2009, which later closed and reopened as Coffeeberry in 2012, at the train station in central Sandnes.
 To this day, it is the only coffee shop in Sandnes where you can get light-roasted coffee brewed by people who actually know what they are doing.
 All thanks to Thomas and Hanne Lovise Jørgensen.

 Melkebaren is the place to go in Sandnes for rare craft beers and a selection of more than 300 different brews in total.
 Whether you prefer a fruity Saison, a sour Kriek or Geuze, or a caramelized Porter, you'll be sure to find a favorite here.

 The Sabi chain of California-style sushi restaurants also has a branch in Sandnes.
-Exciting things are about to happen, as half of the restaurant will be turned into a new concept called Sabi Enzo – a mix of the Japanese izakaya and omakase.
+This is the fast-food takeaway restaurant, and in the same venue is now a new concept called Sabi Enzo – a mix of the Japanese izakaya and omakase.